nextthingco/docs/Gadget-docs/source/includes/_setup.md

 # Setup Gadget

-To get the most from Gadget's lighting fast deployment process, development is done on a host computer then pushed to your hardware device via USB using GadgetOS' daemon GadgetOSd.
-To use Gadget install the following on your host computer and Gadget compatible hardware.
+To get the most from Gadget's lighting fast deployment process, development is done on a host computer then, pushed to your hardware device through USB using GadgetOS' daemon GadgetOSd.
+To use Gadget, install the following on your host computer and Gadget compatible hardware.

 ## Install GadgetCLI